CONTENTS

 and off-reserve Indigenous youth and working-age population employment.

-Most recent stats of course
+Most recent stats of course month to

-increased by 14,700 from a year ago.
-That’s 31 consecutive months of
+14,700 from a year ago.
+That’s 31 consecutive months of year-over-year

-unemployment rate was 5.2 per cent which is the lowest across the country.
+was 5.2 per cent which is the lowest across the country.

-So obviously, you know, we’re
+So obviously, you know, we’re attuned to

-the Saskatchewan economy, that we’re in okay shape.
+economy, that we’re in okay shape.

 Noor Burki: — Okay.
 Does